AdobeDocs/analytics-platform.en/help/components/overview.md

 Components are features in Customer Journey Analytics that can be used in reports, or complement reporting features.
 You can manage these components using the following steps:

 1. Log in to [analytics.adobe.com](https://analytics.adobe.com) using your Adobe ID credentials.
-2. Navigate to [!UICONTORL Components] > [!UICONTROL Components] in the header menu.
+2. Navigate to [!UICONTROL Components] > [!UICONTROL Components] in the header menu.

 You can manage the following components: